uwescience/DSSG2024_transit_equity/low_income.md

 ## Analysis

-The following histogram is for the number of unique LIFT card users across block groups served by ORCA in King County.
+The following histogram is for the number of unique LIFT card users across block groups served by ORCA in areas of King County served by ORCA, for the year 2023.

 The distribution is extremely skewed towards the right, with outliers having numbers several times higher than average (aroung 51,000 in the block group covering Downtown).
 One would also notice that a majority of the block groups have had very few LIFT card users.